British Malaya: Sungai Ujong, Negeri Sembilan

 Negeri Sembilan was another major producer of tin in Malaya.
 In 1869 a power struggle arose between Tengku Antah and Tengku Ahmad Tunggal, as both aspired to become the next ruler of Negeri Sembilan, the Yamtuan Besar.
 This conflict between the two princes divided the confederation and threatened the reliability of tin supply from Negeri Sembilan.

-Sungei Ujong, a state within the confederation in particular was the site of many locally important mines.
+Sungai Ujong, a state within the confederation in particular was the site of many locally important mines.
 It was ruled by Dato' Kelana Sendeng.
 However, another local chieftain named Dato' Bandar Kulop Tunggal had more influence than Dato' Kelana.
 Dato' Bandar received great support from the locals and even from the Chinese immigrants who worked at the mines of Sungai Ujong.
-Dato' Kelana's limited popularity made him dependent on another chieftain named Sayid Abdul Rahman, who was the confederation's Laksamana Raja Laut (roughly royal sea admiral).
+Dato' Kelana's limited popularity made him dependent on another chieftain – Sayid Abdul Rahman – who was the confederation's laksamana raja laut (roughly royal sea admiral).
 The strained relationship between Dato' Bandar and Dato' Kelana caused frequent disturbances in Sungai Ujong.

-The years before 1873 however were years of relative calm as Dato' Kelana had to give extra attention to Sungai Linggi as Rembau, another state within the confederation, tried to wrest Sungai Linggi from Sungai Ujong's control.
-Negeri Sembilan at that time was connected to Malacca via Sungai Linggi, and a high volume of trade passed through Sungai Linggi daily.
-Whoever controlled Sungai Linggi would gain wealth simply through taxes.
+The years before 1873 were relatively calm as Dato' Kelana had to give extra attention to the Linggi River as Rembau – another state within the confederation – tried to wrest the river from Sungai Ujong's control.
+Negeri Sembilan at that time was connected to Malacca via the Linggi, and a high volume of trade passed through the river daily.
+Whoever controlled the river would gain wealth simply through taxes.

-Later that year, Dato' Kelana Sendeng died.
+Dato' Kelana Sendeng died in 1873.
 In early 1873, Sayid Abdul Rahman took his place, becoming the new Dato' Kelana.
 The death however did not repair the relationship between Dato' Kelana and Dato' Bandar.
 On the contrary, it deteriorated.
 The new Dato' Kelana was deeply concerned with Dato' Bandar's unchecked influence, and sought ways to counter his adversary's power.